-The ocean is associated with many things, whether salt air, crashing waves, or a relaxing atmosphere, but perhaps most of all, it is associated with the color blue.
-For a long time, people have been wondering what determines the shade of our seas.
-Is the reason for their blue tint just that they reflect the color of the sky, or is it a bit deeper than that?
+The ocean is associated with many things, whether, salt, air, crashing waves, or a relaxing atmosphere, but perhaps most of all, it is associated with the color blue.
+For a long time, people have been wondering why the ocean is blue and what determines the color of the ocean.

 From the coast, the sea does appear to change color when the sky is grey and overcast or when orange and pink hues glitter on the water during sunrise and sunset.